llord1/llord1.github.io/_posts/2020-08-26-AssetsSLUlaw.md

 A need for additional data regarding lawyer demographics in Saint Lucia has been identified.
 To address this need, while following social distancing protocols, an online survey has been selected as the tool of data collection.
 Ultimately, such a survey can be applied to lawyers, nurses, or police officers - any profession that requires direct extended interaction with a citizen to provide a sense of safety and security.

-St. Lucia is a sovereign island nation in the Comonwealth of Nations located in the Windward Islands in the Lesser Antilles.
-Like most Commonwealth nations, the appointed Governor-General represents the Queen, while executive power rests with the Prime Minister and cabinet.
-The legislative branch is run by the 17-member two-chambered House of Assembly.
-Because it was both a French and English colony before it gained independence on February 11, 1979, the legal system is a mix of civil and English common law.
-The judiciary is part of the Eastern Caribbean Supreme Court system; the headquarters of the Eastern Caribbean Surpeme Court is in Castries, St. Lucia's capital.
+St. Lucia is a sovereign island nation in the Commonwealth of Nations, but because Saint Lucia was both a French and English colony before it gained independence on February 22nd, 1979, the legal system has been a mix of civil and English common law.
+There is an appointed Governor-General (representing the Queen), and the Prime Minister and cabinet (bearing executive power).
+The legislative branch is operated by a 17-member two-chambered House of Assembly; the judiciary is part of the Eastern Caribbean Supreme Court system (headquartered in Castries, St. Lucia's capital) {% cite specialitysmith_2020 %}.

 ### Questions: